 I’m a big fan of using the materials you already have on-hand as much as possible.
 But you might want to pick up some new items if you try out these turkey ideas.

-Here are a few possibilities to get you started:
+Here are a few possibilities to get you started (I may get commissions for purchases made through links in this post):

 Turkey Books for Kids